akshatcoder-hash/akshatcoder-hash/README.md

 - 🎓 I’m currently in first year pursuing my Bachelors in Computer Science & Engineering(Artificial Intelligence🤖).
 - 🔭 I’m currently working on <a href = "https://gitlab.com/shastraos/shastraos">Shastra OS</a> - a Blockchain based desktop OS.
 -  👯 I’m looking to collaborate on <a href = "https://gitlab.com/shastraos/shastraos">Shastra OS</a>.
-- 🌱 I’m currently learning DevOps and trying my hand in Competitive Programming.
+- 🌱 I’m currently learning Everything 😅.
 - ✨ I'm passionate about 🐧 Linux, ⚙️ DevOps, ☸️ Kubernetes, and learning new things!

 ## 😆 A Developer joke: